 Predictions in QED, like in other quantum field theories, are typically made using perturbation theory.
 Although the fine-structure constant $\alpha$ runs with energy, its variation is negligible at accessible scales and $\alpha$ remains the small parameter that justifies the perturbative expansion.
 However, in the presence of ultra-strong external fields, where the classical nonlinearity parameter ${\xi \equiv a_0 > 1}$, the interaction with the background field must be treated exactly using the Furry picture.
 This regime is nonperturbative in the external field but still perturbative in $\alpha$, i.e., nonperturbative at small coupling.
 At even higher field intensities the perturbative Furry expansion itself may eventually break down when ${\alpha \chi^{2/3} \gtrsim 1}$, as conjectured by Ritus and Narozhny, indicating the onset of fully nonperturbative QED.

 Collisions with strong plane-wave fields can be characterised using three key dimensionless parameters: the laser intensity parameter $\xi$, the quantum parameter $\chi$, and the energy parameter $\eta=\chi/\xi$.
 These quantify the classical strength of the background field, the quantum nature of the interaction, and the laser frequency seen in the rest frame of an electron, respectively.
-In a plane-wave background, the parameter $\xi$ describes the work done by the field over a Compton wavelength in units of the photon energy and determines how nonlinear the charge-field interaction becomes.
+In a plane-wave background, the parameter $\xi$ describes the work done by the field over a Compton wavelength in units of the photon energy and determines how nonlinear the charge--field interaction becomes.
 The parameters $\eta$ and $\chi$ quantify the importance of linear and nonlinear quantum effects, respectively, such as recoil and pair production.

 If $\xi$ and $\chi$ are $\mathcal{O}(1)$, the system enters the nonlinear and nonperturbative regime.
 Several processes theoretically become accessible that are otherwise suppressed or significantly altered.
-These include nonlinear (inverse) Compton scattering, where multiple field photons transfer energy to an electron, resulting in the emission of a high-energy photon, and nonlinear Breit-Wheeler pair production, a type of inelastic photon-photon interaction that generates a real electron-positron pair.
-Both processes have been experimentally observed in the nonlinear regime, for instance, in the SLAC E-144 experiment and, more recently, at facilities such as GEMINI~\cite{Poder:2017dpw, Cole:2017zca, Los:2024ysw}, CORELS~\cite{Mirzaie:2024iey}, or NA63~\cite{Nielsen:2022bws, Nielsen:2023icv}.
+These include nonlinear (inverse) Compton scattering, where multiple field photons transfer energy to an electron, resulting in the emission of a high-energy photon, and nonlinear Breit--Wheeler pair production, a type of inelastic photon--photon interaction that generates a real electron--positron pair.
+Both processes have been experimentally observed in the nonlinear regime, for instance, in the SLAC E-144 experiment and, more recently, at facilities such as GEMINI~\cite{Poder:2017dpw, Cole:2017zca, Los:2024ysw}, CoReLS~\cite{Mirzaie:2024iey}, or NA63~\cite{Nielsen:2022bws, Nielsen:2023icv}.
 However, they have not yet been demonstrated in the fully nonperturbative domain, where the Furry expansion is expected to break down.
 Advances in laser technology now bring access to higher-intensity regimes where SFQED can be tested with precision at future experiments such as LUXE at DESY Hamburg.